Maximilien de Béthune, Duke of Sully

-Maximilien de Béthune, 1st Prince of Sully, Marquis of Rosny and Nogent, Count of Muret and Villebon, Viscount of Meaux (13 December 1560 – 22 December 1641) was a nobleman, soldier, statesman, and counselor of King Henry IV of France.
-Historians emphasize Sully's role in building a strong centralized administrative system in France using coercion and highly effective new administrative techniques.
-While not all of his policies were original, he used them well to revitalize France after the European Religious Wars.
+Maximilien de Béthune Sully, 1st Prince of Sully, Marquis of Rosny and Nogent, Count of Muret and Villebon, Viscount of Meaux (13 December 1560 – 22 December 1641) was a French nobleman, soldier, statesman, and counselor of King Henry IV of France.
+Historians emphasize Sully's role in building a strong, centralized administrative system in France using coercion and highly effective new administrative techniques.
+While not all of his policies were original, he used them well to revitalize France after the European wars of religion.
 Most, however, were repealed by later monarchs who preferred absolute power.
 Historians have also studied his Neostoicism and his ideas about virtue, prudence, and discipline.

 Biography

 Early years

 He was born at the Château de Rosny near Mantes-la-Jolie into a branch of the House of Béthune a noble family originating in Artois, and was brought up in the Reformed faith, a Huguenot.
 In 1571, at the age of eleven, Maximilien was presented to Henry of Navarre and remained permanently attached to the future king of France.
 The young Baron of Rosny was taken to Paris by his patron and was studying at the Collège de Bourgogne at the time of the St Bartholomew's Day Massacre, from which he escaped by discreetly carrying a Catholic book of hours under his arm.
 He studied mathematics and history at the court of Henry of Navarre.